Moody's Ratings

-Moody's Investors Service, often referred to as Moody's, is the bond credit rating business of Moody's Corporation, representing the company's traditional line of business and its historical name.
-Moody's Investors Service provides international financial research on bonds issued by commercial and government entities.
-Moody's, along with Standard & Poor's and Fitch Group, is considered one of the Big Three credit rating agencies.
-It is also included in the Fortune 500 list of 2021.
+Moody's Ratings is the credit ratings division of Moody's Corporation.
+It was known as Moody's Investors Service until March 2024, when the unit was rebranded as Moody's Ratings.
+Moody's Ratings provides international financial research on bonds issued by commercial and government entities.
+Along with Standard & Poor's and Fitch Group, Moody's is one of the Big Three credit rating agencies.